MicrosoftDocs/mixed-reality/mixed-reality-docs/commercial-features.md

 ## Key commercial features

-* **Kiosk mode.** With HoloLens kiosk mode, you can limit which apps to run to enable demo or showcase experiences.
+* **Kiosk mode.** With HoloLens kiosk mode, you can limit which apps to run to enable demo or showcase experiences.<br>
   ![With kiosk mode, HoloLens launches directly into the app of your choice.](images/201608-kioskmode-400px.png)
 * **Mobile Device Management (MDM) for HoloLens.** Your IT department can manage multiple HoloLens devices simultaneously using solutions like Microsoft Intune.
-You will be able to manage settings, select apps to install and set security configurations tailored to your organization's need.
+You will be able to manage settings, select apps to install and set security configurations tailored to your organization's need.<br>
   ![Mobile Device Management on HoloLens provides enterprise grade device management across multiple devices.](images/201608-enterprisemanagement-400px.png)
 * **Windows Update for Business.** Controlled operating system updates to devices and support for long term servicing branch.
 * **Data security.** BitLocker data encryption is enabled on HoloLens to provide the same level of security protection as any other Windows device.